gndrmnn/nodepool/doc/source/metastatic.rst

           to apply to all pools within that provider, or it can be overridden here for a specific pool.

+       .. attr:: host-key-checking
+          :type: bool
+          :default: False

+          Whether to validate SSH host keys.
+When true, this helps ensure that nodes are ready to receive SSH connections before they are supplied to the requestor.
+When set to false, nodepool-launcher will not attempt to ssh-keyscan nodes after they are booted.
+Unlike other drivers, this defaults to false here because it is presumed that the backing node has already been checked for connectivity.
+          Enabling it here will cause the launcher to check connectivity each time it allocates a new slot on the backing node, and if a check fails, it will mark the backing node as failed and stop allocating any more slots on that node.

        .. attr:: node-attributes
           :type: dict